-As the morning progressed, the speed of the wind crept up.
-By midday the jangada was skipping along at a good four knots — not exactly warp speed, but close enough after being stuck on a windless sea for two days straight.
-Ze came on deck and the first thing he did was grab the aguador to water the sail.
-Watching his effortless swing as he wet the canvas from top to bottom, I vowed never to touch that can again.
-Once he was finished, Ze slapped the side of the coaming and shouted down into the hold, “João, time for lunch!”
+As the morning progressed, the velocity of the wind inched up.
+By midday the jangada was skipping along at a good four knots; not exactly warp speed but close enough after sitting on a breathless ocean for two days straight.
+Ze came out on deck and the first thing he did was grab the aguador to water the sail.
+Watching his effortless swing as he drenched the canvas from head to foot, I vowed never to touch that can again.
+When he was finished, he slapped the side of the coaming with his hand and called down to João, “Time for lunch!”

 “Do you still want to steer?”

-“That jangada is going to Prainha.
+“He’s going to Prainha.
 You just need to follow him.”

 How many times had I dreamed of it as a boy?
 How many times had I played with that little model and imagined myself there — right there — with that tiller in my hand?
 We don’t always get the chance to live out our childhood dreams; we grow older and our priorities change.
-And even when we do get the chance, seldom does the adult reality match the youthful fantasy.
+And even if we get the chance, seldom does the adult reality match the youthful fantasy.
 But sometimes it does.
 Sometimes we get lucky.

-Along with the sloppy tiller, the rudder itself was far from efficient.
+Along with the sloppy head, the rudder itself was far from efficient.
 Hanging from the transom like an old barn door, the blade had no balance or lift — relied solely on the push of water against its big flat side.
 Every time I swung the tiller one way or the other I imagined great eddies churning below — tons of seawater thrust aside to keep us on track.
-And what a track it was at first, swaying back and forth like the sinuous stone curves in a Carioca sidewalk.
+And what a track it was at first, swaying back and forth like the sinuous curves in a Brazilian stone sidewalk.
 I was very happy the jangadeiros were all off in never-never land while I learned how to steer in a straight line.